AWegnerGitHub/awegnergithub.github.io-content/2022_12_26_chatgpt_breaks_another_interview_exam.md

 ## Assessment One - PHP Arrays

 The first assessment I want to look at is related to PHP Arrays.
-The [prompt][8] itself if fairly simple.
+The [prompt][8] itself is fairly simple.

 ![TestGorilla - PHP Array Sample Prompt][9]